oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 [Table 22: AUTH packet]{.underline}

-[The AUTH message is first sent by the client as part of an authentication exchange.
-The server responds with another AUTH message and so on until the authentication is complete.
+[The authentication method and data is first sent by the Client as part of a CONNECT exchange.
+If the Server requires additional information to complete the authentication, it responds with an AUTH packet to signal that the Client generates and sends another AUTH packet with the required information and so on until the authentication is complete.
 The server then responds with a CONNACK message.]{.mark}

 #### 3.1.6.1 Length & Packet Type